-The city of London is the capital of the UK, and has been recognized as the heart of the world's leading financial, business and maritime centre.
-To support the sustainable development of the London city, it is of importance to understand the interaction between the transport and land-use systems at urban scale which will contribute to London city planning and Mayor's Transport Strategy (MTS).
-The London's resident population reaches 8.2 million according to the 2011 Census, and is projected to be 8.3 million by 2025 and 9.84 million by 2031, respectively.
-Population growth show spatial heterogeneity across Greater London.
-It has highest rate in East London, followed by South and West London.
-In order to support population and economic growth, the London's public transport system has been progressively developed.
-The average Londoner could access 989,450 jobs within a minute travel time by public transport in 2012[16].
-By 2025 employment is projected to increase by 970,000 and the total travel is projected to increase by four million journeys every day[15].
-In order to improve London's public transport system to accommodate the growth of employment, effectively manage the road network, reduce traffic congestion, and reduce transport energy use and CO2 emissions, there is an urgent need to investigate the interaction between transport and land-use.
+The city of London is the capital of the UK and has been recognised as the heart of the world's leading financial, business, and maritime centers.
+To support the sustainable development of London, it is important to understand the interaction between transport and land-use systems at the urban scale, which will contribute to London city planning and the Mayor's Transport Strategy (MTS).
+London's resident population reaches 8.2 million according to the 2011 Census and is projected to be 8.3 million by 2025 and 9.84 million by 2031, respectively.
+Population growth shows spatial heterogeneity across Greater London.
+It has the highest rate in East London, followed by South and West London.
+In order to support population and economic growth, London's public transport system has been progressively developed.
+The average Londoner could access 989,450 jobs within a minute of travel time by public transport in 2012^[16].
+By 2025, employment is projected to increase by 970,000, and total travel is projected to increase by four million journeys every day^[15].
+In order to improve London's public transport system to accommodate the growth of employment, effectively manage the road network, reduce traffic congestion, and reduce transport energy use and CO2 emissions, there is an urgent need to investigate the interaction between transport and land use.

-Mainly due to the data availability in land-use system, the city of London is zoned into 33 subarea called

-"borough" (Figure 2).
-In this study, the external zones are not specified explicitly and therefore the external trips are omitted.
-Due to large zones, the short trips, such as intra-zone trip, are omitted as well.
-Due to the data availability on bus lines and the considered road characteristics (which will be described in the following text), the bus trips are also omitted accordingly.
-In terms of the availability of data, the base year is set to 2012, which is used to calibrate model.
+Mainly due to the data availability in the land-use system, the city of London is zoned into 33 subareas called "boroughs" (Figure 2).
+In this study, the external zones are not specified explicitly, and therefore the external trips are omitted.
+Due to large zones, short trips, such as intra-zone trips, are omitted as well.
+Due to the data availability on bus lines and the considered road characteristics (which will be described in the following text), bus trips are also omitted accordingly.
+In terms of the availability of data, the base year is set to 2012, which is used to calibrate the model.